Skip to content

 Phalangeal neck fractures

 Neck fractures of the proximal and middle phalanges are classic paediatric injuries, rarely seen in adults.
-They typically result from a crush injury to the finger, such as a child getting the finger caught in a closing door.
+They typically result from a crush injury to the finger, such as a child’s finger getting caught in a closing door.

 Non-operative: Non-displaced fractures to the neck of the proximal or middle phalanges can usually be managed safely by immobilizing the digit for 3-4 weeks.